 - Protecting consumer/client privacy

 While technology plays a role in some of the points listed above, it’s easy to see that the CIO’s role is much broader and requires a good balance of business acumen and IT expertise.
-MSPs that bill themselves as vCIOs in the hopes of “faking it before making it,” put themselves in the position of overpromising and underdelivering, which can compromise a customer relationship very quickly.
+MSPs that bill themselves as vCIOs in the hopes of “faking it before making it” put themselves in the position of overpromising and underdelivering, which can quickly compromise a customer relationship.

-It doesn’t mean you have to be an expert in all aspects of your customers’ businesses.
-It just means you need to first identify your strengths and weaknesses and set clear guidelines on which vCIO services you offer and which ones you don’t.
+It doesn’t mean you must be an expert in all aspects of your customers’ businesses.
+It just means you need first to identify your strengths and weaknesses and set clear guidelines on which vCIO services you offer and which you don’t.

-It’s also important to recognize that companies consume vCIO services differently than they consume other managed services like security, BDR, VoIP, and mobile technologies, which they need 24/7 with limited tolerance for downtime.
-Some companies’ vCIO needs, on the other hand, may only be weekly, monthly or even quarterly.
-This is one reason it’s not recommended that you try to bundle vCIO with other managed services (especially if you’re selling it at a flat rate).
-Many MSPs who bundle everything in one offering can easily price themselves out of the market, or they may undercharge a customer for their vCIO services which leads to cutting corners and focusing on short-term technical solutions over longer-term business strategies.
+It’s also important to recognize that companies consume vCIO services differently than other managed services like security, BDR, VoIP, and mobile technologies, which they need 24/7 with limited tolerance for downtime.
+On the other hand, some companies’ vCIO needs may only be weekly, monthly or even quarterly.
+This is one reason you should not try to bundle vCIO with other managed services (especially if you’re selling it at a flat rate).
+Many MSPs who bundle everything in one offering can easily price themselves out of the market, or they may undercharge a customer for their vCIO services, leading to cutting corners and focusing on short-term technical solutions over longer-term business strategies.